Japanese Wedding Traditions

 Sake Ceremony

 Known as one of the oldest traditional Japanese wedding customs, san-san-kudo, or sharing of sake is still performed today.
 This custom is the heart of a Japanese wedding ceremony and takes the place of vows.
 The groom, then the bride takes three sips of sake from three different sake cups.
-They then offer the sake to the families: first the groom’s father, then his mother, the bride’s father, then her mother.
-This beautiful gesture represents a new family bond and demonstrates respect for the parents.
-If it’s a Western or Buddhist ceremony, the sake ritual happens at the reception.
+They then offer the sake to the families: first the groom’s

 Wedding Attire